cockroachdb/docs/StyleGuide.md

 #### Warnings

-Use a warning to express that a piece of information is critical to understand to prevent data loss, security vulnerability, or unexpected behavior.
+Use a warning to express that a piece of information is critical to understand to prevent data loss, security vulnerabilities, or unexpected behavior.

 For example, you might include a warning that using `CASCADE` in `DROP INDEX` drops dependent objects without warning.
 This is critical to prevent users from unexpectedly losing constraints or additional indexes.